Top 30 Functional Testing Tools for Automation Testing

-“Success in automated functional testing is less about getting it right and more about avoiding mistakes”.
-Selection of the right functional testing tool is one of the crucial decisions you make for automated functional testing.
+Selection of the right functional testing tool is one of the crucial decisions you make for automation testing.
 If it goes wrong, you pay hard.
-Because every functional testing tool has some limitations you might overlook some hidden problems.
+Because every functional testing tool has some limitations, you might overlook some hidden problems.

-While selecting the tool, you need to balance both the constraints based on the project requirements.
+While selecting the automation testing tool, you need to balance both the constraints based on the project requirements.
 However, it’s challenging to satisfy all the constraints with one functional testing tool.
-To help you with that, I’ve discussed some of the important tool selection criteria and manual testing challenges.
-Also, I’ve listed the most popular functional testing tools.

 Challenges in Software Testing